TL;DR

 How I would use these statistics

-If I were writing about AI coding tools in 2026, the three numbers I would put in the lead are: 76% adoption (Stack Overflow 2024), Claude Opus 4.7 at 87.6% on SWE-bench Verified (Anthropic, April 2026), and the 26.08% MIT productivity finding (SSRN paper 4945566, n=4,867).
-Those three frame the demand, the capability and the impact in a single paragraph.
+The three numbers I lead with when writing about AI coding tools in 2026: 84% adoption (Stack Overflow 2025), Claude Opus 4.7 at 87.6% on SWE-bench Verified (Anthropic, April 2026), and the 26.08% MIT productivity finding (SSRN paper 4945566, n=4,867).
+Those three numbers answer the question most people actually have about AI coding tools in 2026: is the adoption real, and does any of it matter at work.

 If you cite this page, the canonical attribution is "Preuve AI, AI Coding Models Statistics 2026".
 I update the SWE-bench section every time a frontier model ships a new card, so the page stays current.
 The 50+ stat list above and the source roundup below should give you the spine of any explainer, vendor comparison or trends piece.
-If you need a quote on multi-LLM stack design, hallucinated package risk, or how a solo founder ships AI-heavy product, email me at [email protected].
+If you need a quote on multi-LLM stack design, hallucinated package risk, or how a solo founder ships AI-heavy product, email me at vincent@preuve.ai.

 FAQ